rnwolf/jira-metrics-extract/README.rst

 Changelog
 ---------
 0.28 - 19 May 2017
+     * Filename of CFD file not correct.
+Fixed.

+0.28 - 19 May 2017
      * Write out two files with CFD data.
 One that can be plotted as stacked.

 0.27 - 17 May 2017